Chondrichthyes: Evolution

-Cartilaginous fish are considered to have evolved from acanthodians.The discovery of Entelognathus and several examinations of acanthodian characteristics indicate that bony fish evolved directly from placoderm like ancestors, while acanthodians represent a paraphyletic assemblage leading to Chondrichthyes.
+Cartilaginous fish are considered to have evolved from acanthodians.
+The discovery of Entelognathus and several examinations of acanthodian characteristics indicate that bony fish evolved directly from placoderm like ancestors, while acanthodians represent a paraphyletic assemblage leading to Chondrichthyes.
 Some characteristics previously thought to be exclusive to acanthodians are also present in basal cartilaginous fish.
 In particular, new phylogenetic studies find cartilaginous fish to be well nested among acanthodians, with Doliodus and Tamiobatis being the closest relatives to Chondrichthyes.
 Recent studies vindicate this, as Doliodus had a mosaic of chondrichthyan and acanthodian traits.
 Dating back to the Middle and Late Ordovician Period, many isolated scales, made of dentine and bone, have a structure and growth form that is chondrichthyan-like.
 They may be the remains of stem-chondrichthyans, but their classification remains uncertain.

-The earliest unequivocal fossils of acanthodian-grade cartilaginous fishes are Qianodus and Fanjingshania from the early Silurian (Aeronian) of Guizhou, China around 439 million years ago, which are also the oldest unambigous remains of any jawed vertebrates.
+The earliest unequivocal fossils of acanthodian-grade cartilaginous fishes are Qianodus and Fanjingshania from the early Silurian (Aeronian) of Guizhou, China around 439 million years ago, which are also the oldest unambiguous remains of any jawed vertebrates.
 Shenacanthus vermiformis, which lived 436 million years ago, had thoracic armour plates resembling those of placoderms.

 By the start of the Early Devonian, 419 million years ago, jawed fishes had divided into three distinct groups: the now extinct placoderms (a paraphyletic assemblage of ancient armoured fishes), the bony fishes, and the clade that includes spiny sharks and early cartilaginous fish.
 The modern bony fishes, class Osteichthyes, appeared in the late Silurian or early Devonian, about 416 million years ago.
 The first abundant genus of shark, Cladoselache, appeared in the oceans during the Devonian Period.
-The first Cartilaginous fishes evolved from Doliodus-like spiny shark ancestors.
+The first cartilaginous fishes evolved from Doliodus-like spiny shark ancestors.